 How to find a family mediator

 If you are looking for a family mediator you could ask friends and family for a recommendation or your solicitor, if you have one.
 It is a good idea to check any recommendations using the family mediator finder service on the Family Mediation Council website.
 It is fine to phone around, ask how much they charge and compare prices.
-For more useful information on mediation as a process have a look at A survival guide to using family mediation after a break up.
+For more useful information on mediation as a process have a look at A survival guide to family mediation.

 Help at court or help with a court hearing by phone or by video call